LyhengPHA/Final_Project/Final_Project/expense-tracker-app/README.md

-# Expense Tracker Application
+# Personal Finance Management System

-The **Expense Tracker Application** is a streamlined tool designed to assist users in overcoming challenges with financial management.
+The **Personal Finance Management System** is a streamlined tool designed to assist users in overcoming challenges with financial management.
 This application provides a user-friendly platform to track expenses, manage budgets, and gain better control over personal or organizational finances.

 ---